mccoyJosh/ClassInfo/SDEV120/M06/Day2/5_not_logic.md

 The NOT logical statement does what we have already talked about... i.e. negates from true to false or false to true.

+## Unary Operator

+So most operators take two values to work.
+These are considered binary operators.
+Like 1 == 12

+The NOT operator only needs to take 1 operator, this makes it a **UNARY OPERATOR**

 ## Common Errors

 Negating Two things and combining with AND/OR and it doesn't mean what you expect.